awbla/awbla-student-workflow/content/2-photography.md

 ## Processing images

-Create a folder for the drawer you photographed in each file type folder JPEG, RAW, and TIFF as well as the Test Shots-Errors folder.
-{% include figure.html img="folderlist.JPG" alt="" caption="" width="65%" %}

-The folders will be named as follows:
+Create a *main object folder*.
+Will be named as follows:
 {% capture text %}ex. **CE_CD_D2** is Crabtree Collection, Cabinet D, Drawer 2{% endcapture %}
 {% include alert.html text=text color="danger" %}

-If you'd like add "InProgress" infront of your folder name to keep track of it while editing.
+Within each *main object folder* create folders that match the image below.
+{% include figure.html img="folderlist.JPG" alt="" caption="" width="65%" %}

 Use the SD card reader to upload images to the JPEG folder and process within this folder.

 From experience, it is easier to sort through images by editing first and then rename.
+Crop all images you wish to keep and do not edit those you do not want.
 All uncropped JPGs and their corresponding RAW files can be moved to the Test Shot folder.
 Then what is left simply needs renaming.
 **RAW files are.NEF**
+ANY image you do not use can live in the Test shots folder - better than deleting incase you move the wrong photo

 ### Edit images
 - Double click on photo in file explorer to open the image in Photos, the program we will use in this phase of processing.